psychemedia/storytelling-notes/pottle-of-brains.md

 Presently, when he sat up and looked down at himself, he found that the dust had caked into a sort of skin over his wet clothes till you could not see an inch of them, they were so well covered.
 "Hi, yi!" said he, "here's a coat o' clay ready made, and a fine one.
 See now, I'm a clever fellow this time sure-*ly*, for I've found what I wanted without looking for it!
 Wow, but it's a fine feeling to be so smart!"

-And he sat and scratched^his head, and thought about his own cleverness.
+And he sat and scratched his head, and thought about his own cleverness.

 But all of a sudden, round the corner came the squire on horseback, full gallop, as if the boggles were after him; but the fool had to jump, even though the squire pulled his horse back on his haunches.